twaslowski/chess-analyzer/README.md

 Of course I'd be very happy if you decided to contribute to this repository!
 Just open a pull request :)

+## Backlog

+There are some ideas I'm trying to implement right now.
+Here's a list, in no particular order.
+If you're interested in implementing one of those features, hit me up:

+- Calculation of an accuracy score
+- Distinction into Blunders, Mistakes and Inaccuracies
+- Missed wins and faster mating lines
+- A nice-looking infographic accumulating the scores throughout the game
+- User settings regarding analysis depth/time, not having to see opponent mistakes and other good stuff

 ## Reporting Issues

 If there's anything wrong with the code, feel free to open an issue.
 Please describe your issue with as